sc0ttj/Project/README.md

 A CMS for building 'long form' news articles using a simple, browser-based UI.
 It's a very simple, open source alternative to services like [Shorthand.com](http://shorthand.com) and [Atavist.com](http://atavist.com).

-View an example article made using this CMS: [Trump-story](https://sc0ttj.github.io/Project/trump-story/)
+* View an example article made using this CMS: [Trump-story](https://sc0ttj.github.io/Project/trump-story/)
+* View the Arabic translation of the above article, also created using this CMS: [Trump-story-arabic](https://example-trump-story-arabic.netlify.com/)

 Watch a quick demo: